olajumokeowolabi/Portfolio/README.md

 ## Project Summary

 This project simulates the foundational GRC work performed when establishing a compliance programme for a new or growing organisation.
-Using a fictitious UK-based residential care provider **CareHaven Residential Services Ltd** as the scoped environment, this portfolio demonstrates:
+Using a fictitious UK based residential care provider **CareHaven Residential Services Ltd** as the scoped environment, this portfolio demonstrates:

 - Defining and documenting an information security scope
 - Identifying and classifying information assets